UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 What may be a good estimation of the maximum frequency of operation?
 Explain your answer.

-Optional (P8 content).
-Design a circuit to generate the 5 Hz square wave from a 50 MHz quartz crystal oscillator and deduce the number of D_FF that this CLK generator will contain.
+- Design step #1: Design a CLK generator to obtain the 5 Hz square wave from a 50 MHz quartz crystal oscillator like the one available in the DE10-Lite board.
+Deduce the number of D_FF that the Sequencer will contain.

-Optional (P8 content).
-Add a timer so that after 2 minutes in Idle state, the system goes to Blank state to save consumption.
+- Design step #2: Add a Timer block so that after 2 minutes in Idle state, the system goes to a new Blank_sleep state to save energy, a kind of sleep mode.
+Clicking ST_L resumes operations.